-Not only can late fees cost you extra cash, they also look bad on your credit report.
-Most credit card companies will allow you to set up an automatic draft so your monthly payment is taken from your bank account.
+Not only can late fees cost you extra cash, but they also look bad on your credit report.
+Most credit card companies will allow you to set up an automatic draft, so your monthly payment is taken from your bank account.
 Credit agencies look favorably on borrowers that pay their monthly payments on time.

 As you’re working to rebuild your credit score, one of the most important things you can do is to review your credit report yourself.
 You’re entitled to one free annual credit report from each of the three big credit agencies.
 Look over your credit report carefully.
 If you spot any errors, you’ll need to file a dispute with the credit agency that has the error.

-The credit agencies are not connected so if the error is one more than one of your credit reports, you’ll need to file a dispute with each agency individually.
+The credit agencies are not connected, so if the error is one more than one of your credit reports, you’ll need to file a dispute with each agency individually.